A new computation of pairing probabilities in several multiple-curve models: Introduction

-To avoid treating the boundary behaviour of the PDE solutions $\calZ$, the process~\eqref{eq:NSLE SDE} is usually only studied up to the stopping time when the growing sets $K_t$ hit the boundary of a given localization neighbourhood of $V^j_0$; see Figure~\ref{fig:NSLE schematic}.\footnote{ In contrast to some texts on the subject, we define the local multiple SLE as a measure in a given geometry (rather than a collection of measures indexed by geometries), and study a single process of growing sets $K_t$ in a single localization neighbourhood (rather than so-called iterated growth processes).
-These choices of convention that play more than a technical role; see, e.g., the discussion before Lemma~\ref{lem:dr fcns <-> measures}. } Fixing any such geometry, the laws of two multiple SLE (stopped) driving functions $W_t$ coincide if and only if the partition functions are constant multiples of each other (Lemma~\ref{lem:dr fcns <-> measures}).
+To avoid treating the behaviour of the PDE solutions $\calZ$ at $\partial \frX$, the process~\eqref{eq:NSLE SDE} is usually only studied up to the stopping time when the growing sets $K_t$ hit the boundary of a given localization neighbourhood of $V^j_0$; see Figure~\ref{fig:NSLE schematic} (right).
+Fixing the geometric setup above, the laws of two multiple SLE (stopped) driving functions $W_t$ coincide if and only if the partition functions are constant multiples of each other (Lemma~\ref{lem:dr fcns <-> measures}).
 Note also the set of partition functions is a convex cone; a corresponding convex-space property readily follows for the local multiple SLE measures (Equations~\eqref{eq:tilde-Z}--\eqref{eq:tilde-P}).
-The emergence of a convex space, rather than a unique measure, is intuitively explained as non-crossing interfaces in an underlying lattice model can pair up the $2N$ marked boundary points into a Catalan number $\frac{1}{N+1}\binom{2N}{N}$ of different planar pair partitions, or \textit{pairings}, for short (Figure~\ref{fig:Ising}).
+The emergence of a convex space, rather than a unique measure, is intuitively explained as non-crossing interfaces in an underlying lattice model can pair up the $2N$ marked boundary points into a Catalan number $C_N = \frac{1}{N+1}\binom{2N}{N}$ of different planar pair partitions, or \textit{pairings}, for short (Figure~\ref{fig:Ising}).
 Each pairing-conditional measure (as well as their convex combinations) should then converge to a local multiple SLE.

 The main contribution of this note is a new, short computation solving the probabilities of the different pairings in several underlying random curve models.
-The core lemma is the following. \begin{lemma} Fix launching points $V_0^1 < \ldots < V^{2N}_0$, an index $1 \leq j \leq 2N$, and a localization neighbourhood of $V^j_0$.
-Let $\sfP$ be a convex combination of finitely many laws $\sfP_\alpha$ of some multiple SLE driving functions with respective partition functions $\calZ_\alpha$:
+The core lemma is the following (we combine the known convexity and the apparently new uniqueness in a single statement). \begin{lemma}[Convexity and uniqueness properties of multiple SLEs] Fix launching points $V_0^1 < \ldots < V^{2N}_0$, an index $1 \leq j \leq 2N$, and a localization neighbourhood of $V^j_0$.
+In this geometry, let $\sfP$ be a convex combination of finitely many laws $(\sfP_\alpha)_\alpha$ of some multiple $\SLE(\kappa)$ driving functions with respective partition functions $( \calZ_\alpha)_\alpha$: